Darkjrcy/IDEAS/README.md

 ![cmake_minimum_required(VERSION 3 8) project(plane_bringup) if(CMAKE_COMPILER_IS_GNUCXX OR CMAKE_CXX_COMPILER_ID MATCHES Clang) add_compile_options(-Wall -Wextra -Wpedantic) endif() # find dependen(2)](https://github.com/user-attachments/assets/3ff8ea77-27b4-4903-94a2-f4b018e4d5fa)

 You now have access to all the 3D models within the models folder.
 To create a custom world, simply add the desired 3D models into Gazebo, arrange them as needed, and save the world file into the worlds folder.
-This allows you to seamlessly use the new world in your simulations.
+This file can be used later into simulations to spawn your robots.

 ![cmake_minimum_required(VERSION 3 8) project(plane_bringup) if(CMAKE_COMPILER_IS_GNUCXX OR CMAKE_CXX_COMPILER_ID MATCHES Clang) add_compile_options(-Wall -Wextra -Wpedantic) endif() # find dependen(3)](https://github.com/user-attachments/assets/454b1f53-008b-418a-b55c-f46e2c77b340)